Syed-Abdullah-Abrar/Airbnb-Replica/README.md

-# first-project1
-first project using html and css
+# Replica of airbnb website!
+Replicating airbnb website's design and layout and building own website using HTML and CSS.
+This website has no functionalinty as no JS was used